canonical/charms.reactive/2.0-proposal/RELATIONS.md

 # The SimpleRelation API

-The `SimpleRelation` base class will provide a couple of automatically managed reactive flags, as well as providing collections for introspecting the state of the relation, including related applications and units, relation data provided by those units, and for associating reactive flags with particular related applications or units and filtering related applications and units by those flags.
+The `SimpleRelation` base class provides

+ - a couple of automatically managed reactive flags that signal the state of the relationship,
+ - collections of related applications and their units,
+ - the relation data sent by those units,
+ - collections to send relation data to those units,
+ - methods to associates reactive flags with particular related applications or units,
+ - and methods to filter the applications and units based on those flags.

 ## Managed Flags